philipmw/eth-staking-on-aws/README.md

 This project sets up AWS alarms, so I'll be notified immediately when an outage happens.
 Hence, with optimism and naivete, today I believe I can keep this downtime low enough that a spot instance saves me money.

+**Auto-scaling groups for all components**:
+Auto-scaling groups are somewhat redundant for single hand-managed instances, but they provide metrics keyed by ASG name, so metrics can persist across EC2 instances.
+This is especially important for spot instances.

 ## Income vs expense of solo staking

 From now til the end of the document, I assume [1 ETH = $1,400](https://coinmarketcap.com/currencies/ethereum/),